mrzor/jobco/README.md

 JobCo is a minimalist job framework powered by Resque and its two most popular plugins, `Resque::JobWithStatus` and `Resque::Scheduler`.

-It trades resque versatility for ease of use, using convention over configuration.
+It trades resque versatility for ease of use, and helps with setting everything up with a convenient Jobfile.

 ### Features